HMS Saudadoes (1669): Design and specifications

 Her construction dates little is known other than her launch date.
 The ship was launched at Portsmouth Dockyard on 28 November 1669.
 Her keel length reported for tonnage was 51 ft 6 in.
 Her breadth was 17 ft 6 in as reported for tonnage with her depth of hold of 8 ft 0 in.
 Her draught was only 8 ft 0 in.
 Her tonnage was calculated as 83 84/94 tons.

-Her initial armament was listed as eight to six 6-pounder muzzle loading smooth bore guns mounted on wooden trucks.
+Her initial armament was listed as eight to six 6-pounder muzzle-loading smoothbore guns mounted on wooden trucks.

-Commissioned Service
+Commissioned service

-Her initial commission was under Captain Nicholas Hill, RN on 6 November 1669 until 4 January 1670.
+Her initial commission was under Captain Nicholas Hill, RN, on 6 November 1669 until 4 January 1670.
 She again came under his command on 9 May 1670 until his death on 9 June 1671.
-On 11 July 1671 Captain James Jenifer, RN took command.
+On 11 July 1671 Captain James Jenifer, RN, took command.
 He remained in command through her rebuild in 1673.

 1673 Rebuild at Deptford Dockyard

 Of her rebuild dates little is known other than it occurred in 1673 and was at Deptford.
 After the rebuild her keel length reported for tonnage was 74 ft 0 in.
 Her breadth was 21 ft 6 in as reported for tonnage with her depth of hold of 10 ft 0 in.
 Her draught was only 9 ft 6 in.
 Her tonnage was calculated as 181 89/94 tons.
-Her gun armament after the rebuild was now eighteen to sixteen 6-pounder muzzle loading smooth bore guns on wooden trucks.
-By 1685 her armament was changed to four demi-culverin cutts, six 6-pounders, four sakers and two 3-pounders all on wooden trucks.
+Her gun armament after the rebuild was now eighteen to sixteen 6-pounder muzzle-loading smoothbore guns on wooden trucks.
+By 1685 her armament was changed to four demi-culverin cutts, six 6-pounders, four sakers and two 3-pounders, all on wooden trucks.